patelshri308-commits/Olist-customer-satisfaction-sql/README.md

 ## Why SQLite

-No server to spin up — the whole analysis is reproducible from a single script and the CLI.
+No server to spin up.
+The whole analysis is reproducible from a single script and the CLI.
 Every query in `sql/` runs standalone against `data/olist.db`.

 ## Tools